flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 Features:
 ---------
 - track cycles automatically after race end
-- track cycle per admin command
+- track cycle via admin command
 - complete cfg template cycle (new since 2.0)
 - server message to inform players of incoming track change (new since 2.0)
 - result logging into json, including all players (not only the last connected players), collision events, laps (new since 2.0) (optional upload to database and safety rating based player access will come soon)
-- server chat per server GUI or server command line (new since 2.0)
+- server chat via server GUI or server command line (new since 2.0)
-- server chat per admin command (new since 2.0)
+- server chat via admin command (new since 2.0)
+- server private message via admin command (new since 2.2)
 - results displayed as server chat messages including best lap and incidents (new since 2.0)
 - near real-time incident report as server chat message including involved cars and impact speed (new since 2.0)
 - live fastest lap in session broadcast (new since 2.1)